typelevel/typelevel.github.com/posts/2018-08-07-refactoring-monads.md

 steps around and work out exactly what arguments are needed and when, as well as where they are coming from.

-Once the top level function looks plausible, begin filling in the steps of the for-comprehension.
-Replace the stubs or pseudocode you wrote by refactoring away the individual steps into small, simple functions.
-Remember that for simple operations you can [lift](https://typelevel.org/cats/api/cats/Monad.html#lift[A,B](f:A=%3EB):F[A]=%3EF[B]) a function `A => B` to `F[A] => F[B]` (thanks, [Functor](https://typelevel.org/cats/typeclasses/functor.html)!).
+Once the top level function looks plausible, begin implenting the steps of the for-comprehension.
+You can replace the stubs or pseudocode you wrote by refactoring code from your original function.
+If the original code did not operate in a monadic context, recall that you can convert a simple function `A => B` to `F[A] => F[B]` using [lift](https://typelevel.org/cats/api/cats/Monad.html#lift[A,B](f:A=%3EB):F[A]=%3EF[B]) (thanks, [Functor](https://typelevel.org/cats/typeclasses/functor.html)!).
 This makes converting your existing code even easier.